rossant/website/content/2015-compiler-data-visualization.md

 If this experiment is successful, the system could potentially become the basis of VisPy in several years.

 It may not be successful, but I believe this is our best bet to ensure a long life to VisPy.

+more details needed
+python compiler
+dynamic visuals
+right level of abstraction for an API on top of vulkan, like gloo